-I get so excited when it’s the time of year to start Christmas crafts for kids!
-We love making homemade Christmas ornaments.
+We love making homemade Christmas ornaments!
 This cute puzzle piece frame Christmas ornament is such an easy craft for kids and only uses a few materials.
-And it’s a great way to use up all those old puzzle pieces!
+It’s also a great way to use up all those old puzzle pieces!

 Don’t you just love hanging up homemade Christmas ornaments each year?
 This one is extra special because not only is it kid-made, but it also holds a photo of your child.